What Is Application Security? AppSec + AppSec Tools Overview

 What Is AppSec?

-Application security (AppSec) is the process of finding, fixing, and preventing security vulnerabilities at the application level in hardware, software, and development processes.
+AppSec is the process of finding, fixing, and preventing security vulnerabilities at the application level in hardware, software, and development processes.
 It includes guidance on measures for application design and development and through the whole lifecycle including after the application has launched.

-Why Is AppSec Important?
+Why Is Application Security (AppSec) Important?